Household Hazardous Waste

 Where will the collection be held?

-The location of the collection will be just north of VG’s Grocery Store on Chippewa Trail near the Owosso Wastewater Treatment Plant.
+The location of the collection will be just north of VG’s Grocery Store on Chippewa Trail near the Owosso Wastewater Treatment Plant or a satellite collection site determined each year by the Health Department.
+Check with the Health Department for upcoming location.

 Who can participate?